zulrah93/groovestats_pack_downloader/README.md

 # How to Build From Source (Linux)

 ```
-    sudo apt EXAMPLE # Placeholder please do no run on terminal
+    sudo apt EXAMPLE # Placeholder command please do no run on terminal
 ```

 # Sample Output